cliang1453/CAMERO/README.md

 # CAMERO: Consistency Regularized Ensemble of Perturbed Language Models with Weight Sharing

 This repo contains our codes for the paper ["CAMERO: Consistency Regularized Ensemble of Perturbed Language Models with Weight Sharing"]() (ACL 2022).
+We propose a parameter-efficient ensemble approach for large-scale language models based on consistency-regularized perturbed models with weight sharing.
 Paper link will be coming out soon.

 </br>